aspithost/YourNewWebApp/README.md

 npm run build:client
 ```

 In addition, I use several .env variables throughout the application, which I have not committed to this public Github repo.
-If you want the app to properly function, make sure to add the following environment variables:
+If you want the app to function properly, make sure to add the following environment variables:

 ```
 ## frontend/.env